imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

 - Mean: average value in a distribution
 - Trimmed mean: drop smallest and biggest values and average the remaining ones (remove the influence of extreme values)
+- Median: the middle number in a sorted list.
+It depends only on the numbers in the center of the data, so it's not influenced by outliers

 To study